osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

   frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe>
 <figcaption style="font-size: 0.9em; color: #666;">
 This video starts with me playing the prompt, then a long 15 second silence.
-Finally notes appear on the laptop screen indicating the system is about to start playing.
-(For the musician, a progress bar fortunately tracks all this).
+Finally notes appear on the laptop screen indicating the system is about to start playing. (fortunately a progress bar tracks all this).
 The system first plays back part of my prompt, and then starts gently riffing on it while I improvise over it.
 If you listen closely, you can hear that the system is subtly but effectively varying the notes that it's playing, while keeping the feel intact.
   </figcaption>
 </figure>